Christchurch Airport: Airport redevelopment

+In early 2009, work commenced on replacing the old domestic terminal with a new integrated terminal precinct (ITP) to be built over the existing one.
+The new terminal replaced the existing ageing domestic terminal and expanded the facilities of the much newer international terminal.
 Stage 1 of the new terminal, including the new check-in hall, new food/retail precinct, new single domestic security screening, and the new regional departure lounge and baggage claim of the new terminal was completed in May 2011, allowing the old international check-in and the old domestic terminal north of the main pier to be demolished to make way for Stage 2.
 Stage 2, which includes the new domestic baggage claim and the northern half of the new domestic departure lounge was completed in February 2012.

 The old domestic terminal was completely demolished to make way for the new terminal.
 All construction was completed by late 2012, with some work such as demolition of the old pier continuing into 2013.
 Between 200 and 400 workers were active on the site each work day for almost four years.
 Despite 11,000 earthquakes, the terminal project was completed on budget.
 The new terminal was officially opened by Prime Minister John Key on 18 April 2013.